 I am passionate about missing persons cases due to a personal family experience of having someone go missing in my family.

-Garnell Moore was a 7-year-old African-American boy with black hair and brown eyes.
+At the time of his disappearance, Garnell Moore was a 7-year-old African-American boy with black hair and brown eyes.
 He was 5'3" and 120 pounds.
 He is classified as endangered missing.
-Due to the messy events in this case, we are left with very few basic details of Garnell.
+Due to the messy events in this case, we are left with very few basic details about Garnell.

 Later on, Garnell’s father visited his daughter at Trina’s home and assured her Garnell was safe with Belinda despite having no way to contact them.
 His father later claimed to have seen Garnell in either 2002 or 2003, a year or two after the last time Trina saw him.
 His father said it was a family reunion at the 1,000 block of Ellicott Drive around Easter.
 This location was approximately a mile and a half northeast of Belinda’s previous Harlem address and on the opposite side of Gwynns Falls.

 They found Belinda living in a public housing development red brick town home.
-She was on the 4,000 block of Fredrick Road and her home overlooks the new Cathedral cemetery.
-Trina asked Belinda if she could see Garnell but she was told he wasn't home.
-She claimed he was on a school field trip to Virginia at Kings Dominion but Garnell wasn't enrolled in any school at the time.
-Also, this was in the summer so school wouldn't be in session anyway.
-Trina called social services to ask for help once again but was told they legally couldn't enter a private residence and therefor couldn't help her.
-She tried to contact local schools but they legally couldn't give any information out about children to anybody who isn't a legal guardian.
+She was on the 4,000 block of Fredrick Road, and her home overlooked the new Cathedral cemetery.
+Trina asked Belinda if she could see Garnell, but she was told he wasn't home.
+She claimed he was on a school field trip to Virginia at Kings Dominion, but Garnell wasn't enrolled in any school at the time.
+Also, this was in the summer, so school wouldn't be in session anyway.
+Trina called Social Services to ask for help once again but was told they legally couldn't enter a private residence and therefore couldn't help her.
+She tried to contact local schools, but they legally couldn't give any information out about children to anybody who isn't a legal guardian.

 Report and Police Action

-The police investigated Belinda’s abandoned home on Harlem Avenue but found no trace of Garnell, they even brought in cadaver dogs but they didn't find anything at the home.
+The police investigated Belinda’s abandoned home on Harlem Avenue but found no trace of Garnell.
+They even brought in cadaver dogs, but they didn't find anything at the home.
 Belinda voluntarily took a lie detector test and passed; however, this doesn't mean much as these machines and tests are usually not credible in criminal cases because they can be manipulated.
-Belinda has no prior history of child abuse or neglect, and has no significant criminal record.
+Belinda has no prior history of child abuse or neglect, and she has no significant criminal record.
 The police have kept up contact with Belinda since 2007 and said she was still living in the Essex area of Maryland and possibly living under a different name following a divorce and a new marriage.

 Detective Uzarowski thinks it’s possible Garnell is alive and well somewhere.
 He believes it is a possibility that someone saw him, a young boy wandering the streets, and they took him in.
 He could be an unofficial adopted child in someone’s home living with loving new parents in a new family.
-In Baltimore Maryland, the public distrust the police and social services so this theory is entirely possible.
+In Baltimore, Maryland, the public distrusts the police and social services, so this theory is entirely possible.

 If you have any information in what happened to Garnell or think you might know of his location or someone who could have been involved, please contact the Baltimore Police Department at 443-984-7385.